geronimus/gero-utils-js/README.md

 Throws a runtime exception with a message explaining that the user or process attempted an illegal operation.

 - __methodCalled : string__ The name of the illegal method, as fully-scoped as possible.
-- __rule: string__ A description of when this method is allowed or not allowed.
+- __rule : string__ A description of when this method is allowed or not allowed.
 - __whatYouDidWrong : string__ A drescription of how the current state of the system violated the rule.